 - Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed

 - In a large Ziploc bag, crushed the chocolate chip cookies into small pieces using a rolling pin or something similar.
 Fold the crushed cookies into the cupcake batter.

 - Using a large cookie scoop, divide the batter evenly, filling each liner 2/3 full.
 Careful not to overfill.

 - Bake at 350°F for 18-22 minutes.
 Test the cupcakes for doneness by inserting a toothpick into the center of the cupcake.
 If the toothpick comes out clean, the cupcakes are done.
 Cool Completely.

 - For the frosting: Cut the butter into pieces.
 Using the paddle attachment, whip the butter for 3-4 minutes, scraping down the bowl occasionally.
 Beat the butter until it looks lighter in color.

 - Slowly add the powdered sugar 2 cups at a time, mixing on low speed until it’s incorporated into the butter.
 Then increase the speed to high and beat for 30-60 seconds.
 Repeat until all your powdered sugar and brown sugar have been added, alternate adding the heavy cream and vanilla extract as you add the powdered sugar.

 - In a food processor, grind the chocolate chip cookies into a fine crumbs.
-Add the crushed cookies to the frosting along with the heavy whipping cream.
+Add the crushed cookies to the frosting.
 Slowly beat the crumbs into the frosting then beat at a high speed for 60 seconds.